 The risk of a second neoplasm has been observed to be greater in individuals who received radiation treatment to the head/brain for neoplasm suffered during their childhood, followed by treatment of resulting growth hormone deficiency with HGH therapy.
 This is understandable in that somatropin causes body cells, including cancerous ones, to grow faster.
 These second tumors are usually intracranial tumors, meningiomas in particular.

 Signs and symptoms of intracranial hypertension usually surface within weeks of commencing HGH therapy.
-These commonly include visual changes, headache, papilledema, nausea and vomiting.
-The risk of suffering intracranial hypertension (IH) is greater in individuals who have been diagnosed with Turner syndrome.
-Most times, the only way to put an end to these unpleasant symptoms will be to stop your somatropin therapy altogether.
+These commonly include visual changes, headache, papilledema, nausea, and vomiting.
+The risk of suffering intracranial hypertension is greater in individuals who have been diagnosed with Turner syndrome.
+In most of the cases, the only way to put an end to these unpleasant symptoms will be to stop your somatropin therapy altogether.

-Excessive levels of HGH in the blood can cause cartilage in the face and everywhere else in the body to continues growing.
-This continued growth causes the head, feet, ears and hands to look abnormally big.
-This change in size is a classic sign that a person is suffering from Acromegaly.
+Excessive levels of HGH in the blood can cause cartilage in the face and rest of the body to continue growing.
+This continued growth causes the head, feet, ears, and hands to look abnormally big.

-There is possibility of those with a history of scoliosis experiencing progression of the disorder when receiving HGH treatment.
 Scoliosis is a condition characterized by abnormal curvature of the spine.
 Its progression may occur in patients with rapid growth.
-Scoliosis and other skeletal abnormalities are more likely to be experienced by people suffering from Turner syndrome, Prader-Willi syndrome or Noonan syndrome, but have yet to receive necessary treatment.
+Scoliosis and other skeletal abnormalities are more likely to be experienced by people suffering from Turner syndrome, Prader-Willi syndrome or Noonan syndrome.
+HGH injections can make scoliosis worse.

-In some cases, children and adults on HGH therapy do suffer from pancreatitis.
-The risk of suffering this disorder is greater among children than adults and research has further shown that girls with Turner syndrome are at greater risk than other children.
-Severe abdominal pain is a possible sign of pancreatitis.
+In some cases, children and adults on HGH therapy suffer from pancreatitis.
+The risk of suffering from this condition is greater among children than adults and research has further shown that girls with Turner syndrome are at greater risk.
+Severe abdominal pain is one of the main signs of pancreatitis.

 Patients with Turner syndrome are at a heightened risk of suffering autoimmune thyroid disease and primary hypothyroidism when using synthetic growth hormone.
 Signs of central or secondary hypothyroidism in patients may become evident or aggravated while receiving HGH treatment.

-The following are some of the other temporary side effects that may also be experienced as a result of an HGH therapy:
+The following are some possible temporary side effects that may also be experienced as a result of HGH therapy: